 - If you can’t find blood oranges you can use another juicy orange.
 I love the blood orange flavor and it’s just so pretty!

-Enjoy every last bite of your blood orange ceviche tacos!
+I hope you enjoy every last bite of these incredible eviche tacos!
 I think you’ll love them as much as my family and I do.

 - zest of 1 blood orange